- 1 About the CADO resource

 When an approver enters a CADO and accesses the CADO administration gear menu, they may select the option Approve?.
 From here, they may write a comment about the CADO for the CADO generator, and decide whether to approve the CADO.
 If they don't wish to approve the CADO, they can still send the comment to the generator by saving changes.
 If they wish to approve the CADO, they must select the Approve checkbox and save changes.

 When an approver saves changes with a comment, an alert and email is sent to the CADO generator.
 Included in the message is whether the CADO has been approved or not.
 A status message giving the approver's comment and the status as to whether the CADO has been approved will appear above the CADO.
 The comment will be automatically appended with the approver's name and time of approval.
+It is possible to edit an approval comment for an unapproved CADO, but a note is automatically appended to say that this has occurred.

 Once a CADO has been approved, it will now available for course users to view.
 Any status messages will not be viewable by general course users, but will remain viewable by those with capabilities mod/cado:generate or mod/cado:approve.
 Upon approval, it will no longer be possible to edit any of the CADO-specific comments or the grouping assigned to the CADO.
 It will still be possible to change the name of the CADO and other normal activity settings.

 Here is an example of a custom SQL report giving workflow status information, together with course name, grouping name, and CADO user details.
+This report assumes that the site option "Store HTML version" is turned on, so that the CADO report can be viewed as an HTML fragment on a webpage.

 Archiving and Backups